-These websites are also used for citation information by Google+, Yahoo Local, and Bing Places.
+These websites are also used for citation information by Google My Business, Yahoo Local, and Bing Places.
 These are the major Search Engine’s local services.
 They will often display “local packs” of these listings and dominate the real estate in SERPs for search queries with local intent.
 You want to ensure you have all of these profiles claimed and optimized because their information will provide key indicators to Google and other search engines about your business and what content your website provides.

 The last group of citation websites is broken down into two categories: